 With little knowledge on the best strategies, you can use options to work the odds in your favor and make trades that have up to an 80% probability of success.
 Find out how in this free report, How Options Work—and How to Hedge Portfolios with Options.Read Your Free Report Here.

-Because of this exploding interest in options and options trading, I wanted to share some of my options education for those interested in learning more about options, but were scared off by some of the following common options trading myths.
+Because of this exploding interest in options and options trading, I wanted to share some of my options education for those interested in learning more about options, but scared off by some of the following common options trading myths.

 Five Options Trading Myths